 Kidney Cancer Treatment in Cleveland, OH

-Cleveland Urology Associates offer comprehensive and compassionate care to patients who have kidney cancer.
-Our doctors specialize in the latest open and laparoscopic surgical techniques to treat kidney cancers.
+Cleveland Urology Associates offer comprehensive care to patients who have kidney cancer.
+Our urologists specialize in the latest open and laparoscopic surgical techniques to treat kidney cancers.
 We offer a comprehensive and diverse options of management of kidney cancers.

 What is a Kidney Tumor?

 A kidney tumor is an abnormal growth within the kidney.
 Often we describe this growth as “mass”, lump or tumor.
 These abnormal growths may be benign or malignant.

 - Renal cysts – This is the most common kidney lesion.
 It is a fluid filled mass within or on the kidney and has a classical appearance on x-rays (CT scan, ultrasound, or MRI).
 These cysts do not cause any symptoms, and usually require no treatment.

 - Renal adenoma (most common)

 - Renal oncocytoma